NcStudios/NcEngine/readme.md

 >cmake -S editor -B build/NcEditor-Ninja-Release-WithEditor --preset NcEditor-Ninja-Release-WithEditor
 >cmake --build build/Editor-Ninja-Release-WithEditor

->cmake -S project -B build/Sample-Ninja-Release-WithEditor --preset Sample-Ninja-Release-WithEditor
+>cmake -S sample -B build/Sample-Ninja-Release-WithEditor --preset Sample-Ninja-Release-WithEditor
 >cmake --build build/Sample-Ninja-Release-WithEditor
 ```

+More on available presets [here](#configuration-and-presets)

 ### Visual Studio
-Once cloned, open the repository in a Visual Studio instance.
-Visual Studio should detect the CMakePresets.json files and display dropdowns for Target System/Configuration/Build Preset:
+> Make sure CMake presets are enabled in Visual Studio: Tools > Options > CMake > Use CMakePresets.json to drive CMake configure, build and test.

+Once cloned, open the repository in Visual Studio.
+The CMakePresets.json files should be automatically detected, displaying the Target System/Configuration/Build Preset dropdowns.
+Set the system to 'Local Machine' and select the desired NcEngine-MSVC option from the 'Configuration' menu.
+Update the 'Build' menu to match the configuration name, if it doesn't do so automatically.
+If configuration options are missing from the dropdown, first select 'Manage Configurations... (nc/CMakeLists.txt)':

 <p align="center">
   <img src="docs/visual_studio_control.png" />
 </p>

-CMake presets may need to be enabled: Tools > Options > CMake > Use CMakePresets.json to drive CMake configure, build and test.

-Select the desired NcEngine-MSVC option from the 'Configuration' dropdown.
-You may need to first select 'Manage Configurations... (nc/CMakeLists.txt)'.
-The 'Build Preset' dropdown should update to have the same name as the selected configuration.
-Upon completion of the configure step, proceed to build and install.

-Once NcEngien is installed, NcEditor or the sample application may be built in the same way.
+The configuration step should automatically start.
+Upon completion, build and install the engine.
+Once NcEngine is installed, NcEditor or the sample application may be built in the same way, excluding installation.

+Configure, build, and install steps may be manually triggered from the 'Project' and 'Build' menus or from a target's context menu from the solution explorer in 'CMake Targets View'.

 ### Configuration and Presets
 ----------------------------
 Each target's root directory contains a CMakePresets.json file with common configuration and build presets for both Visual Studio and Ninja + MinGW.
 The available presets can be viewed with `cmake -S <target-source-dir> --list-presets`.

-Each of these presets follows the following naming scheme `<target>-<generator>-<configuration>-[modifier]`, where modifier describes extra features to include:
+Each of these presets follows the naming scheme `<target>-<generator>-<configuration>-[modifier]`, where modifier describes optional features to include:
 * WithEditor: Include editor-specific code.
 * WithProfiling: Include Optick profiling code.
 * WithValidation: Enable Vulkan validation layers.